• Bread Machine

 Key Ingredient – Garlic

-Since this garlic bread recipe is done in a bread machine, it should take you 10-15 minutes to prepare & clean up (as the bread machine is doing most of the work).
-For more great recipes, please visit Bread Dad’s main Bread Machine Recipes section.
-You will also find a printable and “pin-able” garlic bread recipe at the bottom of this page.
+Since this garlic bread recipe is done in a bread machine, it takes me roughly 10-15 minutes to prepare & clean up (as the bread machine is doing most of the hard work).
+FYI – You will find a printable and “pin-able” garlic bread recipe at the bottom of this page.

 Sliced Garlic Bread – Soft & Tender